Skip to content

 // Your code goes here

 When you view the quiz in your browser with Developer Tools open (F12), the code execution will pause at the debugger statement.
-In the Sources tab, you'll see the available parameters like currentResult, answers, and slotItems:
+In the Sources tab, you'll see the quiz and actions parameters:

 debugger statement in browser